DFE-Digital/get-help-with-tech/app/views/pages/accessibility.md

 ## We’ll continue to improve accessibility

 This statement was prepared on 27 August 2020.
-We’ll continue to test the accessibility of this pilot service as it develops over the summer.
+We’ll continue to test the accessibility of this service as it develops.